 These cookies are seriously delicious as they are!
 However, for extra special cookies, you can mix other ingredients into the dough such as:

-- Dairy-free chocolate chips (or check out my pumpkin chocolate chip cookies.
-They use only brown sugar and have less pumpkin to balance out the chocolate flavor.)
+• Dairy-free chocolate chips (or check out my pumpkin chocolate chip cookies)

 You can also top the cookies with:

-- Classic American buttercream, from my vegan ginger cake.
+• Classic vanilla buttercream, from my vegan ginger cake.
 Feel free to add a dash of maple syrup or cinnamon to the buttercream for extra flavor!

 More vegan cookies